How does Rocklin granite affect ADU pad prep?

 Stanford Ranch, Whitney Oaks, Whitney Ranch, and the Sunset West neighborhoods sit on terrain that has shallow granite outcrops in places and decomposed granite at cut depth in others.
 Newer Rocklin builds usually deliver a fairly clean backyard — but as soon as you start cutting for an ADU pad, the rock can change the equipment and the timeline.
 We probe before we quote when the parcel looks like it might hit rock early, especially on the higher-elevation lots.

-Common Rocklin ADU prep scope
+What does a Rocklin ADU prep scope include?

 - Pad cut and fill with awareness of shallow granite